MarkB19988/Glossary-of-Development-Terms/README.md

 Technical Feasibility Section

-Technical Feasibility covers the ability to complete the programming and other techinical challanges and can include information
+Technical Feasibility covers the ability to complete the programming and other techinical challanges

 Financial Feasibility Section

-The Financial Feasibility segment is basically outlining and determining how much the proposed project or business start-up will cost to implement, as well as how much it can be expected to earn.
-In addition this section condisers all the resources, capital investments required, calculating any financing requirements that may or will arise, analysing any potential sources of financing avaliable.
+The Financial Feasibility section talks about any costs that come with the project and if the venture is profitable, this can include costs of software, staff payments and bills.

 ##### 6. How Can Technical Solutions Be Compared